Unity-Technologies/com.unity.probuilder/README.md

 Pass `-d` for a debug build.
 See `pb-build --help` for additional args.

-At this point the `upm-package-probuilder-project` is ready for testing and uploading.
+**upm.json** builds the project to `../com.unity.probuilder`.
+Copy this directory into a Unity project's "UnityPackageManager" directory and edit the manifest to test locally.

 ### Push Package Manager to Staging

-Follow the instructions in the [upm-package-template](https://gitlab.internal.unity3d.com/upm-packages/upm-package-template) to set up **npm** credentials. **Do not commit `.npmrc` files to the [upm-package-probuilder](https://github.com/procore3d/upm-package-probuilder) repository.**
+Follow the instructions in the [upm-package-template](https://gitlab.internal.unity3d.com/upm-packages/upm-package-template) to set up **npm** credentials.

+**Do not commit `.npmrc` files to the [com.unity.probuilder](https://github.com/procore3d/upm-package-probuilder) repository.**

-1. Verify that **package.json** is up to date and contains the correct information.
-Note that the version info in this file is automatically populated by pb-build.
+1. Verify that **package.json** is up to date and contains the correct information (the version info in this file is automatically populated by pb-build).
 1. Perform QA testing as outlined in QAReport.md.
-1. `npm publish`
+1. To push a live version, run `npm publish`.

 **Important** Once a package is pushed it is not undo-able.
 Un-publishing or overwriting a version is not possible.